Youssef530245/NAMAIL/README.md

 - display all mail and passwords or (3) exit.

 ### third
-- the names,mails and passwords should be separated between them by coma in the text file.
+the names,mails and passwords should be separated between them by coma in the text file.
-- like --> name,example@gmail.com,password.
+- like ----->  name,example@gmail.com,password
-- example --> youssef mohamed,youssef@gmail.com,YLN00example.
+- example -->  youssef mohamed,youssef@gmail.com,YLN00example
-- example --> Nanny,nanny6@gmail.com,Y0N00example.
+- example -->  Nanny,nanny6@gmail.com,Y0N00example
 - line by line .

 **I'm (Eng:youssef mohamed 🌏🌏 ) would like to thank you for reading i hope a good time with the script for you.**

-#### To run it, run these commands.
+#### To run it, run these commands in the terminal (cmd).

 ```
 pip install pyfiglet.